|

 of liver cells, for example.
 Neither do muscle cells express genes specific

-to the functioning of brain cells.
+to the functioning of nerve cells.
 And so on.
-The excess DNA in each cell
+The excess, or "noncoding," DNA in each cell

-type includes genes needed to create and operate all the other types.
+type includes those genes needed to construct the other types.
 But

 from the point of view of a given type of cell, the DNA specific to the